FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 (circuitpython) pi@ixe00:~$ git clone https://github.com/<YOURGITID>/Interactive-Lab-Hub.git
 (circuitpython) pi@ixe00:~$ cd Interactive-Lab-Hub/Lab\ 2/
 ```
+Depends on the setting, you might be asked to provide your GitHub user name and password.
+Remember to use the "Personal Access Tokens" you just set up as the password instead of your account one!

 Install the packages from the requirements.txt and run the example script `cli_clock.py`: